IBM/Ansible-OpenShift-Provisioning/docs/troubleshooting.md

   * This is especially helpful for troubleshooting.
 You can add in tags under the `name` parameter for individual tasks you'd like to run.
   * Here's an example of using a tag:
 ```
-ansible-playbook playbooks/setup_kvm_host.yaml --tags "section_2,section_3"
+ansible-playbook playbooks/3_setup_hypervisors.yaml --tags 'section_2,section_3'
 ```
-  * This runs only the parts of the [setup_kvm_host playbook](https://github.com/IBM/Ansible-OpenShift-Provisioning/blob/main/playbooks/3_setup_kvm_host.yaml) marked with tags section_2 and section_3.
+  * This runs only the parts of the [setup_hypervisor playbook](https://github.com/IBM/Ansible-OpenShift-Provisioning/blob/main/playbooks/3_setup_hypervisors.yaml) marked with tags section_2 and section_3.
 To use more than one tag, they must be quoted (single or double) and comma-separated (with or without spaces between).
 * E-mail Jacob Emery at jacob.emery@ibm.com
 * If it's a problem with an OpenShift verification step:
     * Open the cockpit to monitor the VMs.
-      * In a web browser, go to https://kvm-host-IP-here:9090
+      * In a web browser, go to https://hypervisor-IP-here:9090
       * Sign-in with your credentials set in the variables file
       * Enable administrative access in the top right.
       * Open the 'Virtual Machines' tab from the left side toolbar.